 We need to make and take more opportunities to have real conversations with others about issues that matter.

-The ability to easily and naturally talk with people is a critical interpersonal skill if we wish to practice Conversational Leadership.
+The ability to talk with people easily and naturally is a critical interpersonal skill if we wish to practice Conversational Leadership.

 Develop the habit of talking more